 - Place the label on the outside of the stretch wrap on one-item pallets and layer pallets that are stretch wrapped before they are compiled into a transport optimized pallet.

-- Layer pallets that are not stretch wrapped separately should have the labels applied directly to the layer pallet or placed in or on any of the packages on the top layer.
+- Layer pallets that are not stretch wrapped separately should have the labels applied directly to the layer pallet or placed in a plastic sleeve on top of the pallet if several layer pallets are plasticized together.

 - The labels can be seperated, so that they become landscaped with the text on the left and the barcodes to the right, if there is a lack of space on for example, layer pallets.
 Keep in mind that barcodes and text should be the same size and quality as other labels.